franciscop/polystore/readme.md

 However, in some stores this does come with some potential performance disadvantages.
 For example, both the in-memory example above and localStorage _don't_ have a native expiration/eviction process, so we have to store that information as metadata, meaning that even to check if a key exists we need to read and decode its value.
 For one or few keys it's not a problem, but for large sets this can become an issue.

 For other stores like Redis this is not a problem, because the low-level operations already do them natively, so we don't need to worry about this for performance at the user-level.
 Instead, Redis and cookies have the problem that they only have expiration resolution at the second level.
 Meaning that 800ms is not a valid Redis expiration time, it has to be 1s, 2s, etc.

+## Substores

+> There's some [basic `.prefix()` API info](#prefix) for everyday usage, this section is the in-depth explanation.

+What `.prefix()` does is it creates **a new instance** of the Store, _with the same client_ as you provided, but now any key you read, write, etc. will be passed with the given prefix to the client.
+The issue is that support from the underlying clients is inconsistent.

+When dealing with large or complex amounts of data in a KV store, some times it's useful to divide them by categories.
+Some examples might be:

+- You use KV as a cache, and have different categories of data.
+- You use KV as a session store, and want to differentiate different kinds of sessions.
+- You use KV as a primary data store, and have different types of datasets.

+For these and more situations, you can use `.prefix()` to simplify your life further.

 ## Creating a store